 - Kix has, for no explained reason, grown his hair out from his old nearly-bald style since the last time he was seen.

 - Expy: Hunter is designed after Billy Sole from the original Predator movie.

 - Fantastic Slur: "Regs", what the Bad Batch calls the regular, Jango Fett-looking clone troopers.

 - Five-Second Foreshadowing: Trench's warning to the battle droids guarding the cyber center comes just a bit too late.Trench: Put all droids on alert.
 An attack is coming.

 Battle Droid Commander: An attack is coming?
 When- [Boom, Headshot!]

-- Incoming Ham: Disembarking from the Bad Batch's shuttle, Wrecker removes his helmet and bombastically announces:"The cavalry has arrived!"
+- Incoming Ham: Disembarking from the Havoc Marauder, Wrecker removes his helmet and bombastically announces:"THE CAVALRY HAS ARRIVED!"

 - It Only Works Once: Discussed.
 Rex noticed that as the Republic keeps repeating certain strategies that were successful the first time, they become less effective as the Separatists learn from them.
 Rex's algorithm was made to defy this trope so as to make their strategies more unpredictable.

 - Killed Mid-Sentence: Some of the droids when the clones attack.Droid: Hey, you're not authorized—(Boom, Headshot!)